mhaack/mh-site/content/posts/2020-09-01-home-assistant-you-have-got-mail/index.md

 ![Mailbox sensors in Home Assistant](images/mailbox-deconz.jpg)

 Adding some ZigBee sensors to Home Assistant - pretty easy.
-Additionally to the two deCONZ sensors I use one boolean input helper plus a coresponding template sensor to keep the state of there is mail or not. deCONZ also creates battery level sensors for each battery-powered device.
-These are not really used here, but there are other automations that notify us on batteries running low.
-For convinence one more boolean input helper is used to enable / disable the mailbox notifications.
+Additionally to the two deCONZ sensors I use one boolean input helper plus a corresponding template sensor to keep the state of there is mail or not. deCONZ also creates battery level sensors for each battery-powered device.
+These are not really used here, but there are other automations that notify us of batteries running low.
+For convenience one more boolean input helper is used to enable/disable the mailbox notifications.
 In total there are 5 sensors and 2 inputs used for this project.

 ![Mailbox sensors in Home Assistant](images/mailbox-sensors.jpg)